-If a child accesses the weapon and then injures either himself/herself or another person, it becomes a serious crime.
+If a child accesses the weapon and then injures either themself or another person, it becomes a serious crime.
 A violation can result in a felony charge punishable by up to three years in state prison.

 We will quote the full language of the code section, and then provide legal analysis below: